 Turns out you can have too much of a good thing.
 It may be tempting to fill your smoothie with an abundance of superfoods but too many superfoods can boost the calorie count significantly.
 Add only one or two superfoods at most and measure them out.

 A smoothie is a great way to get the nutrients you need in a convenient way.
-Give your smoothie a healthy boost with a Vital Smoothie Booster.
-Choose from 3 different flavours, each packed with nutritious ingredients, to add to your daily routine.
-Vital Everyday has a range of daily health supplements to support optimum health and well-being.
+Give your smoothie a healthy boost with a Vital All-In-One.
+Packed with nutritious ingredients, to add to your daily routine.
+Vital Everyday has a range of daily health supplements to support optimum health and wellbeing.
 Discover more of our products here.